ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Examples of projects

 #### Create a global market place for data storage
 Filecoin.io is not only a blockchain on IPFS.
 It is the blockchain *of* IPFS.
 Filecoin lets any storage owner host data for users who need additional space.
 It is one of the reason IPFS exists in the first place, and will be a great accelerator of the IPFS growth once fully online.
-THe project is developped by Protocol Labs, which are stewarding the development of IPFS.
+The project is developped by Protocol Labs, which are stewarding the development of IPFS.
 You can check the project website here: filecoin.io
+Textile.io is building the Powergate tool for your app to interact with Filecoin, if needed: https://blog.textile.io/filecoin-developer-tools-concepts/

 #### Send cryptos to a human-readable address
 This project let you have a human-readable Ethereum address, so people don't have to send it to a long, error prone address.